Another Sister Trope

 - Somehow played straight and averted in the Indonesian graphic novel comic Kutemukan Makna Jihad (I found the meaning of Jihad in English), which tells the story of Nasir Abas, a Jemaah Islamiyah terrorist who reformed to being an anti-Islamic terrorist advocate after being arrested by Indonesian National Police officers in the aftermath of the 2002 bombing attacks in Bali.

-- Averted in the Pugad Baboy comics since Ka Noli is a heroic New People's Army guerrilla who helps his neighbors, especially his Air Force friend Tomas, when they're in trouble by using his NPA connections.
+- Averted in Pugad Baboy since Ka Noli is a heroic New People's Army guerrilla who helps his neighbors, especially his Air Force friend Tomas, when they're in trouble by using his NPA connections.
 It doesn't stop some of his comrades from acting like Dirty Communists.

-- Tintin's The Blue Lotus has one for Mitsuhirato, a Japanese man based in Shanghai as he sabotaged railways in China on behalf of ultranationalist officials in the Japanese military and government, which sparked the Mukden Incident.
+- The Blue Lotus has one for Mitsuhirato, a Japanese man based in Shanghai as he sabotaged railways in China on behalf of ultranationalist officials in the Japanese military and government, which sparked the Mukden Incident.
 Although he also works alongside Rastapopoulos and the Kih-Oskh Brotherhood to conduct opium smuggling operations in the country.

 - Averted with the Sons of the Dragons as they are a legitimate resistance movement against Japanese occupation and the drug trade.
 Though to be fair, the Japanese (and their collaborators) will address the SOD as "insurgents".